 Salvation from the Corporate Noose

 Anyone who has to dress formally frequently knows the pain of a shirt collar that’s too tight, especially in the summer.
 And although I don’t outright condemn leaving the top button undone under your tie, it’s a pretty shabby look to trapes around in.
-So stop being a slob and go check out what Cochic has on offer to save your life!
+So stop being a slob and hook yourself up with some collar extenders to keep dapper.

 I got these collar extenders a while ago, and have been loving them almost every Sunday when all mormon men wear nothing but their best ties.
 They’re designed to be completely invisible under any neckwear, and are freaking elastic so reeeeeaaaaaaly help with comfort levels around the neck.
 You can read a quick synopsis on the correct collar fit here.